<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 CSRD Food Reporting Risk Check: Where Sustainability Teams Get Challenged

-Most food businesses preparing for CSRD reporting are not starting from zero, they already track emissions.
-They have sustainability frameworks in place.
-They’ve run internal pilots, gap analyses, or first reporting cycles.
-On the surface, progress looks solid.
-Where things tend to unravel is later—during review, validation, or internal alignment.
+Most food businesses preparing for CSRD reporting are not starting from zero.
+They already track emissions, run internal pilots, and build sustainability frameworks.
+Progress often looks solid early on.
+Where challenges tend to surface is later—during review, validation, or cross-functional alignment.

 What CSRD reviewers tend to focus on